jonnonz1/nz-statute-book/acts/public/2010/waikato-tainui-raupatu-claims-waikato-river-settlement-act-2010.md

   (c) the 2009 deed and this Act are primarily concerned with management of the Waikato River to—
     (i) achieve the overarching purpose of the settlement:
     (ii) recognise the special relationship of Waikato-Tainui with the Waikato River.
-(2) This section applies if the Crown, a Crown entity, or a state enterprise proposes doing any of the following actions in relation to a property right or interest in the Waikato River:
+(2) This section applies if the Crown, a Crown entity, a state enterprise, or a mixed ownership model company proposes doing any of the following actions in relation to a property right or interest in the Waikato River:
   (a) creating it:
   (b) disposing of it:
   (c) starting a statutory or other process to create it:
   (d) starting a statutory or other process to dispose of it.
-(3) The Crown, Crown entity, or state enterprise must engage with Waikato-Tainui in accordance with the principles described in the Kiingitanga Accord before doing the action.
+(3) The Crown, Crown entity, state enterprise, or mixed ownership model company must engage with Waikato-Tainui in accordance with the principles described in the Kiingitanga Accord before doing the action.
 (4) In subsection (2), dispose of or create a property right or interest,— (a) in relation to a Crown entity or state enterprise, includes only activities—
     (i) that relate to an asset held by that entity or enterprise; and (ii) the nature of which is such that the entity or enterprise would either in the ordinary course, or as a result of a statutory requirement or under a statement of intent or otherwise, consult with the responsible Minister or the shareholding Ministers, as the case may be; and
+  (aa) in relation to a mixed ownership model company, includes only activities that relate to an asset held by that company; and
   (b) does not include—
     (i) any decision in relation to which consideration is required to be given to the vision and strategy under section 17; or
     (ii) any decision relating to a permit under the Crown Minerals Act 1991.